What is an Autism Center of Excellence (COE)?

 There are many different ways for children and youth to get a diagnosis of autism.
 In order for a child or youth to be eligible for ABA therapy through Apple Health/Medicaid, a recognized COE must conduct a comprehensive evaluation, and write an order for Applied Behavior Analysis therapy, within the last two years.

-Who Can Be a COE?
+Who Can Be an Autism COE?

 A hospital, medical center, or certain health care provider categories: